ariakit/ariakit/docs/contents/intro.md

 ### One component is one element
-There's no nested components encapsulated.
+There are no encapsulated nested components.
 No need to pass `nestedComponentProps`.
 You have direct access to any component that can be part of another one, such as `Popover.Arrow`.
 ```jsx { "showCode": true, "size": "80px" }
 const { Block, Popover } = require('reas');